Pennsylvania Roads - US 30 - Greensburg and W.

 Wooden sign at PA 168.

 I'm not a big fan of the new style of Turnpike shields.
 For one, they're applied indiscriminately, meaning that I-476 becomes PA Turnpike 476.
 Two, they look like Business routes with their white-on-green color scheme, and are never cut out.
-Three, the directions are backwards.
+Three, the directions are backward.
 PA 576 "EAST" actually heads southwest, and "WEST" heads northeast to the airport.
 How could the Turnpike Commission get that so wrong?
 It's because PA 576 is the beginning of a longer beltway that will swing around and ultimately head mostly east-west, not north-south.
 When these directions eventually do make sense in the grand scheme of the beltway, this may be an Interstate even though it has a toll.

 US 30 leaves the I-376 multiplex after having followed Interstates through Pittsburgh (see the two medium-size links at the bottom of the page), then passes underneath the graceful arch bridge that takes PA 8 SB traffic to I-376 EB.
 8 ends here as 30 picks up.